***Full-scale policy conference taking place online***

 Our forums are known for attracting strong interest from policymakers and stakeholders.

 This one looks no different.
-Places have been reserved by officials from BEIS and the CMA.
+Places have been reserved by officials from the CMA; BEIS; HM Revenue & Customs; the Department for International Trade; the National Audit Office and the Department of Finance, Ireland.

 This is a full-scale conference taking place online***